Blog Layout

 The brain is the organ that is truly responsible for hearing.
 The auditory cortex is the centre of the brain that recognizes the electric impulses from the ears as meaningful sounds – such as speech or music.

 With the help of the auditory cortex, we are capable of recognizing individual sounds and words.
-It processes the volume of sounds and determines the direction they come from.
+It processes the volume of sounds and determines the direction they came from.

 Not only does your brain give meaning to sound, but it also acts as a filter to allow you to focus on what you are listening to and ignore unwanted background noise.
 Even when you’re in a room full of people, you can focus your hearing on the person talking or the television.